DVSimon/DVSimon.github.io/_posts/2019-06-30-firecode-matrix-vertical-flip.md

 ---
-title: "Firecode 8: Repeated Elements in Array"
+title: "Firecode 8: Flip matrix vertically"
 categories:
   - Firecode
 tags:
   - firecode
   - python
 ---

-## Prompt

 You are given an m x n 2D image matrix (List of Lists) where each integer represents a pixel.
 Flip it in-place along its vertical axis.

 Example: